 It’s no surprise that one of the top alternatives to Medifast is the extremely popular Weight Watchers program.
 Weight Watchers continues to be one of the most popular diets out there and often competes with Medifast.

 A huge, huge benefit of Weight Watchers is that it focuses on eating real foods.
-One of the common complaints about Medifast is having to eat such heavily processed foods, which many find gives them digestive issues.
+One of the common complaints about Medifast is having to eat such heavily processed foods, which many people have reported that it gives them digestive issues.
 Not only do the meals taste better but it also helps to develop heating eating habits in the future.

 Weight Watchers has a points system on foods in the PointsPlus categories.
 This technique isn’t mandatory but is great for people who struggle with tracking their meals.
-Instead the points techniques allows them to eat in a healthy way that doesn’t require a lot of work.
+Instead, the points techniques allow them to eat in a healthy way that doesn’t require a lot of work.
 This is a great option for the days or weeks you are very busy or on vacation.

 Another advantage of Weight Watchers as an alternative is that the program focuses heavily on community.
 The diet isn’t just a fad but a new lifestyle change, including group support in meetings and online communities.

 Psychologists find that group support can drastically increase the chances of success as it lowers cortisol levels from reduced stress.
 This is one reason why Weight Watchers seems to be so much more successful than other diets.

 If you love to cook and are concerned about losing that passion from a diet like Medifast, Weight Watchers is a great solution.
 If you are very people-oriented and need some support to keep you focused, you will also be happy with this program.

 Other Option: “Medifake” Diets